TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

    .. method:: del_param(param, header='content-type', requote=True)

-      Remove the given parameter completely from the :mailheader:`Content-Type` header.
+      Remove the given parameter completely kutoka the :mailheader:`Content-Type` header.
 The header will be re-written in place without the parameter or its value.
 All values will be quoted as necessary unless *requote* is ``False`` (the default is ``True``).
 Optional *header* specifies an